OpenOCL/openocl.github.io/_api/ocl_solver.md

 name: OclSolver
 position: 3
 type: Function
-description: "Creates a solver object that discretizes the given system and optimal control problem, and calls the underlying optimizer."
+description: "Creates a solver object that discretizes the given system and optimal control problem, and calls the underlying optimizer.
+Before solving set options, parameters, bounds, and the initial guess:"
 code_block:
   title: Example
   language: m